lifedox/granular-configuration-language/doc-spec/configuration.md

 #### Options

+- Positional
   - `csv`: Output is formatted as a CSV table.
     - Default, if `table` is not available.
   - `json`: Output is JSON-mapping.
   - `table`: Output is pretty table.
     - Requires [tabulate](https://pypi.org/project/tabulate/) to be available.
 Default, if available.
     - Use a terminal width of at least 160 characters for best viewing.
+- Options
+  - `--long`, `-l`: Use long names in table instead of short names.
+    - Requires [tabulate](https://pypi.org/project/tabulate/) to be available.
+    - _Added_: 2.3.0

 #### Usage